github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 #.
 Open the query you want to run, right-click in the query file, and select **CodeQL: Run Variant Analysis** to start variant analysis.

 The CodeQL extension builds a CodeQL pack with your library and any library dependencies.
 The CodeQL pack and your selected repository list are posted to an API endpoint on GitHub.com which triggers a GitHub Actions dynamic workflow in your controller repository.
 The workflow spins up multiple parallel jobs to execute the CodeQL query against the repositories in the list, optimizing query execution.
-As each workflow run finishes, the results are processed and displayed in a variant analysis results view in Visual Studio Code.
+As each repository is analyzed, the results are processed and displayed in a variant analysis results view in Visual Studio Code.

 .. pull-quote::